Services

 • Failure mode:Scope expansion when boundaries stay implicit

-Phased migration under live revenue
+Phased migration under live revenue pressure

 Integrations ownership and data correctness

-Integrations often behave as the real system
+Integrations often define the real operating system

 Release discipline for revenue systems